 We thank all those that apply but only those selected for an interview will be contacted.

-- Self-starter demonstrating a strong capacity to work independently and collaboratively;
+- Self-starter with an entrepreneurial spirit demonstrating a strong capacity to work independently and collaboratively, under limited supervision;

 - Organized and efficient multi-tasker with great attention to detail;